Workshops and Classes

 I have maintained a private teaching studio at my home in Huntington, New York, for more than 30 years.
 It is a beautiful space, filled with art, nature, books, and two beautiful Steinway grands, all of which, I believe, enhance the process of music-making.

-For the past several years I cut back somewhat on my teaching in order to work on my books, The Anatomy of a New York Debut Recital, A Pianist's Landscape, The Blue Piano and other Stories, and Polly and the Piano.
+For the past several years I cut back somewhat on my teaching in order to work on my books, The Anatomy of a New York Debut Recital, A Pianist's Landscape, The Blue Piano and other Stories, Polly and the Piano, A Pianist's Journal in Venice, and A Pianist's Homecoming.
 I believe that I have best expressed my teaching methods and beliefs in many of the essays and stories I have written--- from reflections about my heritage from my own great teachers, to portraits of exceptional students I have been blessed to teach, to coaching sessions I have been fortunate to have with some of the world's leading concert pianists.
 My teaching is one of the most creative and fulfilling aspects of my life, and now with all that writing behind me, I have decided to extend my schedule a bit to accommodate another day in my studio.

 I would like to encourage those who would like to refine their skills and make beautiful music at the piano to contact me at my email address, carol@montparker.com.
 I will gladly listen to any students as long as there is deep interest, some potential, and love.